View other events for the week of 6/21/2013

 Ann Simonton, founder of Media Watch, says "Karl is brilliant at combining exciting dance movement with information".
 Mosaic will include the premiere of Karl's latest solo choreography, performed by himself.
 As yet untitled, the piece combines the personal and the political with fast paced challenging choreography, all based on Karl's awakening to the Israeli/Palestinian conflict while he was growing up Jewish in the segregated Birmingham Alabama of the 1960's.

-The 2011 Mosaic shows sold out- buying tickets in advance at http://www.motionpacific.com/event/karl-schaffer-mosaic/
+The 2011 Mosaic shows sold out- buying tickets in advance at http://www.motionpacific.com/event/karl-schaffer-mosaic/ is recommended.

 More information on Mosaic is also available on this webpage.